STBoyden/ocean/README.md

     -d, --debug     Builds the current project in debug mode (this is turned on by default) -r, --release   Builds the current project in release mode -v, --verbose   Makes the compiler output verbose.
+    -f, --flags     Passes custom flags to the compiler.
 ```

 #### `get`